rweldzius/PSC7475_S2025/README.md

   * D-: 60-63
   * F: <60

 **Blackboard Gradebook**: although your grade for each assignment will appear on Blackboard, I will not use Blackboard to estimate your final grade.
+Blackboard will not calculate your final grade or estimate your final grade.
 I will calculate your final grade according to the percentages I highlight above, which you can also do using a simple Excel spreadsheet.

 [Back to ToC](#table-of-contents)